Color Combinations That Will Work In 2020 And Beyond!

 Delphinium Blue, white, Atmosphere and Fiery Coral make for a clean, modern-looking color combination.

-Since Living Coral will be hugely popular in 2019, other shades of coral could experience a boost too.
+Since Living Coral will continue to be hugely popular in 2020, other shades of coral could experience a boost too.
 Fiery Coral is slightly darker than Living Coral, but just as vivacious.

 Dark Green (#0A5E2AFF), Light Green (#6DAC4FFF), Star White (#EFEFE8FF) and Red (#FE0000FF)